 The group acquired LW Architechtural Glass in Hayes London expanding opportunity for supplying laminate and multi-laminate products into the London market place.
 A company wide rebrand as Cornwall Glass was undertaken, embracing all our locations across the South West under one name.
 Even our Tough Chough gets a make-over and a name, “Charlie Chough.”
-Exciting times ahead for “the people behind the glass”
+Exciting times ahead for “the people behind the glass”.
+After trading for nine months the group was forced to pull out of the London location.

 Reaching out across the Westcountry the group acquired a large glass processing facility in Highbridge, Somerset which was opened as the “M5 Glass Centre” by local MP Tessa Munt.
 With a third toughening furnace, specialising in painted and patterned glass alongside production of DGU’s, the branch quickly established itself in the local community.